RenderKit/embree/doc/src/api/rtcGetGeometryFirstHalfEdge.md

 The `rtcGetGeometryFirstHalfEdge` function returns the ID of the first half edge belonging to the specified face (`faceID` argument).

+This function can only be used for subdivision geometries.
+As all topologies of a subdivision geometry share the same face buffer the function does not depend on the topology ID.

 #### EXIT STATUS

 On failure an error code is set that can be queried using